 SEH’s drone services team performed drone filming and photography as well as video production throughout multiple stages of the bridge replacement – including, as touched on above, demolition of the previous bridge, overall project progress and the City’s ribbon cutting ceremony.

 The drone filming and production helped educate and engage the public, keep stakeholders informed throughout the project, underscored the bridge’s history and importance, and provided an exclusive look at not only the work that all partners and stakeholders put into the project but the celebration that took place upon completion.
-See more of what was captured specifically for this project.

 Red Wing Mississippi River Bridge Replacement